Why and how to create performance standards in an organization (plus examples)

 Having motivational performance standards will make workers more inspired to do their job better.
 Besides, if they’re able to see their progress within a project, this will also be their driving force.
 Thus, they’ll be more likely to achieve exceptional levels of performance.

 As a leader, you can encourage your workers to track their working hours.
 Employee time tracking is beneficial to your employees, too, because they’ll be able to review their project progress.
 So, they’ll discover what part of the project they have finished, and what still needs to be done.
 Moreover, workers will continue with completing their tasks the best they can.

-💡In case you need to monitor who was working on what tasks and for how long, you can use Clockify as an attendance tracker.
+💡In case you need to monitor who was working on what tasks and for how long, you can use Clockify as a free employee attendance tracker.

 Standards should not be too easy nor too difficult to achieve

 If performance standards contain tasks that are too simple, they’ll be too easy to achieve.
 So, employees won’t be motivated because they won’t be challenged to finish a particular task.